sachinsharma9780/Build-ML-pipelines-for-Computer-Vision-NLP-and-Graph-Neural-Networks-using-Nvidia-Triton-Server/README.md

 ## Order of Execution

-### Deploying Hugging Face transformer model on Triton Inference server with an application to Zero Shot Text Classiifcation
+### Application #1: Deploying Hugging Face transformer model on Triton Inference server with an application to Zero Shot Text Classiifcation
-1) Start with creating a Triton acceptabele model using a notebook trace_pytorch_models.ipynb
+1) Start with creating a Triton acceptabele model using a notebook (under folder create_triton_acceptable_models) trace_pytorch_models.ipynb
 2) Add this created model into a model repository
-3) Start the Trito server with this newly added model
+3) Start the Triton server with this newly added model
 4) Run the application using the notebook triton_client_zero_shot_text_classification_application.ipynb

+### Application #2: Movie recommendation with Triton inference server and ArangoDB:
+1) Start with creating a Triton acceptabele model using a notebook trace_sentence_repn_bert_model.ipynb
+2) Add this created model into a model repository
+3) Start the Triton server with this newly added model (you can add multiple models in this repository depending upon the memory)
+4) Run the application using the notebook movie_recommendation_triton_client.ipynb

+## Dump Folder
+This folder already contains movie embeddings for all the movie descriptions present inside the imdb dataset.
+We did this to save time in case you run the movie recommendation notebook on CPU then it takes some time to generate movie embeddings and then store them in ArangoDB.
+In order to restore the movie embeddings inside the ArangoDb we can use its [arangorestore](https://www.arangodb.com/docs/stable/programs-arangorestore.html) utiliy.

 ## Image classification Example:
 Once the libraries are installed, we can start communicating with triton server using inference scripts: